-New residents are provided with a tenancy pack, including their tenancy agreement and a resident’s handbook, outlining their rights and responsibilities.
-Our sheltered Service Officers then work with each resident to draw up an individual support plan.
+New residents are provided a tenancy pack, including their tenancy agreement and a resident handbook outlining their rights and responsibilities.
+Our sheltered Service Officers then work with each resident to develop an individual support plan.
 The plan may offer support with daily living skills such as claiming benefits, making rent payments, sorting out rent arrears and reporting repairs.
-Residents who need more support can be referred to specialist agencies.
+Residents who need more help can be referred to specialist agencies.

-The friendly atmosphere at our sheltered schemes is important to us, so we recruit people who are warm, open and sensitive to the needs of older people.
+The friendly atmosphere at our sheltered schemes is vital to us, so we recruit people who are warm, open and sensitive to the needs of older people.

 Activities at the scheme